Gian44/shopee-psa/README.md

 1. **Configure Settings**:

-   Edit the `config.py` file to set your desired parameters, such as search keywords, number of pages to scrape, etc.
+   Edit the `config.py` file to set your desired parameters, such as cookie file and db name.

 2. **Run the Scraper**: